muenchto/certainty_poker/Rules.md

 12. After all players have either shown their guess or left the round, the __pot__ is distributed to the players in the round.
 If there are side pots, for each side pot, the player who participates in this side pot and whose guess is closest to the correct answer, is the winner of that pot and gets all the money from that pot.
 If multiple players share the same guess and this is the closest guess, the pot is split equally amongst these players.
 If there is only one main pot, this pot is distributed in the same way.

 13. After that, the __round is over__.
 All players who do not have any money left now, are __out of the game__ and cannot participate in further rounds of the game.
-The anchor button moves to the player next player in the game.
+The anchor button moves to the next player in the game.
 A new round begins.

-14. The __game is over__ if either all players but one are out or no questions are left.
+14. The __game is over__ if either all players but one are out of the game or no questions are left.
 In the first case, the only remaining player is the winner of the game, in the second case, the player with the most money is the winner of the game.
-(If multiple players have the same amount of money, and no other individual player has more money, those players are all winners of the game.)
+If multiple players have the same amount of money, and no other individual player has more money, those players are all winners of the game.